6 Introduction to the Command Line

 Boosted-BBB/Ooh/see/that/girl/pompeii.JPG.MP3.TXT

-Now you have all the paths of the files that you will need!
+Now we have all the paths of the files that we will need!

 6.13 For loops